ow2-proactive/scheduling/README.txt

 * Start a command shell and go into the bin/[os] directory into your installed scheduler home path.
-Then launch : createDataBase.[sh|bat] ../../config/database/scheduler_db.cfg script to create the database.
-This database will be used to store ProActive Scheduler activities and to offer fault tolerance.
-The file given as parameter - scheduler_db.cfg - is the configuration file for the database.
+Then launch :
+A database is used to store ProActive Scheduler activities and to offer fault tolerance.
+The database is configured in the top of the 'hibernate.cfg.xml' file in the 'config/database/hibernate' directory.

 * Next, we start the scheduler by launching the startScheduler.[sh|bat] script.
 If run without an argument, it will first start a Resources Manager on